Arbeitsrat für Kunst

 The Arbeitsrat für Kunst (German: 'Workers council for art' or 'Art Soviet') was a union of architects, painters, sculptors and art writers, who were based in Berlin from 1918 to 1921.
-It developed as a response to the Workers and Soldiers councils and was dedicated to bringing current developments and tendencies in architecture and art to a broader population.
+It developed as a response to the workers' and soldiers' councils and was dedicated to bringing current developments and trends in architecture and art to a broader population.

 The Arbeitsrat worked closely with the Novembergruppe and the Deutscher Werkbund.
 Some of the architects represented in the Arbeitsrat united in the Glass Chain, or joined the correspondence group, Der Ring.
 Many members were important founders of the Bauhaus.
 Individual members informed the most important German academy of art of the time, the Staatliche Akademie für Kunst und Kunstgewerbe Breslau, as well as the Bauhaus.